elastic/kibana/src/core/server/saved_objects/migrationsv2/README.md

 `transformRawDocs` + `bulkIndexTransformedDocuments`

 1. Transform the current batch of documents
 2. Use the bulk API create action to write a batch of up-to-date documents.
 The create action ensures that there will be only one write per reindexed document even if multiple Kibana instances are performing this step.
-Use `wait_for=false` to speed up the create actions.
 Ignore any create errors because of documents that already exist in the temporary index.
+Use `refresh=false` to speed up the create actions, the `UPDATE_TARGET_MAPPINGS` step will ensure that the index is refreshed before we start serving traffic.
 ### New control state
   → `REINDEX_SOURCE_TO_TEMP_READ`